-The 2018 She Leads High Conference was a one-day leadership event for young women, including female identifying and non-binary people, in years nine and ten.
+The 2018 She Leads High Conference was a one-day leadership event for young women, including female and non-binary people, in years nine and ten.
 The event engaged young women with concepts of leadership, confidence, developing positive relationships, and provided a safe space to discuss school, careers, body image, language, sexuality and gender.

-On Thursday 1 November, a record-breaking 118 young female identifying people attended the She Leads High Conference at the University of Canberra’s Ann Harding Conference Centre.
+On Thursday 1 November, a record-breaking 118 young female and non-binary people attended the She Leads High Conference at the University of Canberra’s Ann Harding Conference Centre.
 The students attended from eleven different high schools in Canberra alongside two rural schools from outside of the region.
 The She Leads High Conference helped the young women to gain an understanding of the fundamentals of leadership, the varying types of leaders in society and how to begin their leadership journey in their own homes, schools, friendship groups, and communities.

 The day started off with an inspiring Welcome to Country by Ngunnawal Elder Aunty Violet.
 Aunty Violet encouraged the young women to not be pressured by others and to follow their own path in life.
 Aunty Violet encouraged the conference to think big and remain bold in their future lives, reminding the girls that someone in this room could be the next female Prime Minister of Australia.

 Laura Campbell, the MC, and created an open judgement-free space for the young women to express themselves.
 Laura began the day with her vibrant personality and playful comedy style.
 She encouraged us to throw away the archetype of leadership that the girls had in their head.
 She reminded the students that the conference was a day for them.
 A day to have a moment to ask themselves ‘who am I?’ and leave knowing that it is ok to grow at your own pace.